xAirx/ReactNative-RestaurantAppProject/README.md

         Via Userpanel able to update a submitted comment and delete a submitted comment.

-        The user should be restricted to perform such operations only on his/her own comments.
+        "The user is restricted to perform such operations only on his/her own comments."

         Allowed users to select a dish as their favorite, and add it to the list of favorites that are saved on the server.